Podmev/PortugueseGrammar/README.md

    - write forms for brazil/portugal
  - Compare forms of 2 verbs
  - Tests for forms with diacritics
+ - Tests for choosing tense by description (when we use tense) and opposite
+ - Tests for choosing correct tense by model of changing
  - Report form for wrong test or information
  - Tests configurator with filters
  - Test chapters, like in book.
 Every can have multiple tests inside